Computer User Support Specialist

 - Introduction to Windows OS

-Getting a Job as a Computer User Support Specialist or a Helpdesk specialist can be attained after high school with experience and certification such as Computer User Support Specialist from Elgin Community College, which maps to the CompTIA A+ requirements.
+Getting a Job as an IT help desk or IT specialist is possible after high school with experience and certification, such as Computer User Support Specialist from Elgin Community College, which maps to the CompTIA A+ requirements.
 Our partnerships with the local industry give you extensive hands-on experience in the classroom and through practical, on-the-job training as part of the vocational specialist program.

 What is the pathway to a CIS degree?

 Learn what classes to take at ECC that seamlessly transfer to a Computer Science program at a 4-year institution.
-See ECC's Guided Transfer Pathway learn what courses you can take now to work toward your goal.
+Speak to an advisor about your career plans, and they'll help you understand the best course of action.

 Learn more about Certifications in Computer Information Systems at ECC!